IntelAgir-Research-Group/intelagir-research-group.github.io/pages/about.md

 The IntelAgir Research Group is composed of a few professors and undergraduate students (we still do not have a Master/Doctorate program on the Campus).
 Our goal is to apply some intelligence and automation in multiple domain areas, including:

-  - Smart Things in General (especially Smart City)
+  - Software Engineering
+  - Empirical Software Engineering
   - Robotics Software
-  - Cloud-based Software
+  - Continuum Computing
   - Natural Language Processing
   - Open Innovation
   - Gamification